-Earth Day- The District celebrated Earth Day at the Colum-
+Earth DayThe District celebrated Earth Day at the Columbus/Bartholomew Recycling Center by offering residents the opportunity to recycle their refrigerant containing devices, tires, and propane tanks, at no cost.
+These hard to dispose items are banned from landfill disposal so the

-bus/Bartholomew Recycling Center by offering residents the opportunity to recycle their refrigerant containing devices, tires, propane tanks, and electronics at no cost.
-These hard to dispose items are banned from landfill disposal so the District provides the service twice per year to dissuade illegal dumping.
-The total of hard to dispose items recycled during the 2017 Earth Day Event were 9 Propane Tanks, 250 Tires and 76 CFC containing appliances.
+District provides the service twice per year to dissuade illegal dumping.
+The total of hard to dispose items recycled during the 2018 Earth Day Event were 21 Propane Tanks, 249 Tires and 67 CFC containing appliances.
 Kidscommons and the Bartholomew County Radio Controlled Fliers participated by providing activities and educational booths.
-Other activities on Earth Day included a plant swap, hot dog roast, free loading of mulch or compost, document shredding, t-shirt giveaway and Re-Use art activities.
+Other activities on Earth Day included a plant swap, hot dog roast, free loading of mulch or compost, rain barrel and compost bin giveaway, document shredding, t-shirt giveaway, American Plum tree sapling giveaway, Bee Hotel demonstration and Re-Use art activities (pictured).

-America Recycles Day - The District celebrated America Recycles Day at the Columbus/ Bartholomew Recycling Center by offering residents the opportunity to recycle their CFC appliances, tires, propane tanks, and electronics at no cost.
-During the event, 16 propane tanks, 105 CFC appliances and 223 tires were recycled.
+America Recycles Day - The District celebrated America Recycles Day at the Columbus/Bartholomew Recycling Center by offering residents the opportunity to recycle their CFC appliances, tires, and propane tanks at no cost.
+During the event, 30 propane tanks, 130 CFC appliances and 200 tires were recycled.
 Thanks to their efforts, all materials were properly disposed of at no cost to Bartholomew County Residents.
 In addition to the Amnesty Day, the Education Coordinator was "catching" people recycling at the Recycling Center and the Landfill on America Recycles Day rewarding recyclers with prizes and thanking them for their recycling efforts.